RSU offers articulation agreements with several two-year institutions across Oklahoma.

 The Rogers State University athletic department completed in 2012 the largest facilities enhancement initiative in school history with a $4 million investment in baseball, softball, soccer and cross country facilities.

 The RSU mascot, the Hillcat, is a fictitious blue and crimson animal.
 A cousin of the bobcat, the Hillcat serves as a source of school pride and spirit and identify the university's academic, alumni, and athletic programs.

 Since RSU became a four-year university in 2000, the institution has increased the number of full-time faculty members by more than 50 percent.
-Most RSU faculty members hold doctoral degrees or the highest degrees available in their fields from esteemed institutions across the nation, including Princeton University, Duke University, and the University of Oklahoma.
+Most RSU faculty members hold doctoral degrees or the highest degrees available in their fields from esteemed institutions across the nation.

 RSU offers several scholarship opportunities that provide students the opportunity to grow academically while easing their financial burden.
 These programs include:

 - The RSU Honors Program, which provides an atmosphere where scholars can challenge themselves academically to maximize their college experience through specialized courses, student/faculty joint research projects, and a strong emphasis on service learning in the community;